Punic people: Religion

 The Punic religion was a direct continuation of the Phoenician variety of the polytheistic ancient Canaanite religion.
-At Carthage, the chief gods were Baal Hammon (purportedly "Lord of the Brazier"). and his consort Tanit, but other deities are attested, such as Eshmun, Melqart, Ashtart (Astarte), Reshef, Sakon, and Shamash.
-The Carthaginians also adopted the Greek goddesses Demeter and Kore in 396 BCE, as well as the Egyptian deities, Bes, Bastet, Isis, Osiris, and Ra.
+At Carthage, the chief gods were Baal Hammon (purportedly "Lord of the Brazier") and his consort Tanit, but other deities are attested, such as Eshmun, Melqart, Ashtart, Reshef, Sakon, and Shamash.
+The Carthaginians also adopted the Greek goddesses Demeter and Kore in 396 BC, as well as the Egyptian deities Bes, Bastet, Isis, Osiris, and Ra.
 Different Punic centres had their own distinct pantheons; in Punic Sardinia, for example, Sid or Sid Babi (known to the Romans as Sardus Pater and apparently an indigenous deity) received worship as the son of Melqart and was particularly associated with the island.

 The Carthaginians appear to have had both part-time and full-time priests, the latter called khnm (singular khn, cognate with the Hebrew term kohen), led by high priests called rb khnm, as well as lower-ranking religious officials, called "servants" or "slaves" of the sanctuary (male: ˤbd, female: ˤbdt or mt), and functionaries like cooks, butchers, singers, and barbers.
 Sanctuaries had associations, referred to as mrzḥ in Punic and Neo-Punic inscriptions, who held ritual banquets.
 Some Phoenician communities practiced sacred prostitution; in the Punic sphere this is archeologically attested at Sicca Veneria (El Kef) in western Tunisia and the sanctuary of Venus Erycina at Eryx in western Sicily.
 Punic sacred prostitution is mentioned by Latin author Valerius Maximus, who describes how Carthaginian women gained gifts by engaging in prostitution with visitors at Sicca Veneria.

-Various Greek and Roman sources describe and criticize the Carthaginians as engaging in the practice of sacrificing children by burning.
+Various Greek and Roman sources describe and criticize the Carthaginian practice of sacrificing children by burning.
 Many ancient Greek and Latin authors describe some version of child sacrifice to "Cronos" (Baal Hammon).
 These descriptions were compared to those found in the Hebrew Bible describing the sacrifice of children by burning to Baal and Moloch at a place called Tophet.
 The ancient descriptions were seemingly confirmed by the discovering of the so-called Tophet of Salammbô in Carthage in 1921, which contained the urns of cremated children.
 However, modern historians and archaeologists debate the reality and extent of this practice.
 Some scholars propose that all remains at the tophet were sacrificed, whereas others propose that only some were.